vdbrink/vdbrink.github.io/projects/slide_smart_curtains.md

 The power of this device is the possibility to control it locally.\
 This can be done via an available API on the IP-address of the device.

+### Set in local-mode

+Before you can use the Slide Local integration or API, you have to make sure the slide is configured for the local API.
+By default, the Slide connects to the cloud API, but it is possible to use the local API.
+Only one of them can be active.
+To switch between the cloud and local API, do the following:

+Press the reset button 2x and
+* the LED flashes 5x fast: cloud API disabled, local API enabled
+* the LED flashes 2x slow: local API disabled, cloud API enabled

 ### Authentication